MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

    - If you previously used the device:
            - [Windows Holographic, version 20H2, build 19041.1128](hololens-release-notes-2004.md#windows-holographic-version-20h2) or higher, the display seamlessly adjusts for quality and a comfortable viewing experience.
       - Previous builds need manual calibration to adjust to your eyes.

       > [!TIP]
       > If a user hasn't signed into a device yet try one of these two methods for a faster login:
-      >
       > - **FIDO 2 Security key** : Your FIDO2 security key is automatically recognized and the user won't need to type in their user credentials or use MFA.
 This is the fastest method to sign in on a new device.
-      >
-      >
       > - **Web authentication** : When you sign into a new device, you can select the link **Sign in from another device** which generates a 9 character code you can use at [aka.ms/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth) to either sign in as the user on the device, or type your user name and password using a keyboard for your convenience.
       >

       To see a list of the device users or to remove a user from the device, go to **Settings** > **Accounts** > **Other users**.
 You can also remove users on a device by following the instructions below.

+> [!TIP]
+> If more than one user uses a device, it is important to keep the visor clean.
+See **[HoloLens 2 cleaning FAQ](/hololens/hololens2-maintenance)** for details on how to clean the device.
+We recommend that you clean the visor between each user.
+This best practice is particularly important if you use Iris authentication.

 #### Remove users on a device